-"As the group developed and continued, along the way and for various reasons, different social and personal connections, threads, relations got broken down, severed, whatever, finally leaving myself because I was the one energising it together."
+"As the group developed and continued, along the way and for various reasons, different social and personal connections, threads, relations got broken down, severed, whatever, finally leaving myself because I was the one energizing it together."

 According to Brophy, he only began to think seriously about exhibition spaces for the film work after 1982.
 Before then the attitude was fairly ad hoc — anytime/anyplace.
 He believes that attitude has been a valuable and informative experience, and says, speaking of all the work in whatever media:

 "If I had stopped and thought whether it should go into a certain place I wouldn't have half the cross-cultural views I have today.
 No work I've ever been involved in directing or producing just fits into one particular cultural site.
 I'm incapable of directing something into one exhibition space.
 It always has something else in it, some other history or discourse or slant on it, which is quite alien to the particular cultural territory in which it's being performed or exhibited.
 Take for example Asphixiation, which was based on the flippant idea — why not put disco in an art gallery?
 Now there is nothing extraordinary in that idea.
 But when we did it in the gallery, it didn't fit, and when we took it into the dance clubs it didn't fit either, but it was informed by both those places, like a mutant work."